emqx/emqx-docs/en_US/configuration/configuration.md

 ## Schema

 To make the HOCON objects type-safe, EMQX introduced a schema for it.
-The schema defines data types, and data fields' names and metadata for config value validation and more.
+This schema defines data types, field names, and metadata, allowing for configuration value validation and more.

 {% emqxee %}

-The [Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/) is generated from schema.
+The [Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/) is generated from the schema.

 {% endemqxee %}

 {% emqxce %}

-The [Configuration Manual](https://www.emqx.io/docs/en/v${CE_VERSION}/hocon/) is generated from schema.
+The [Configuration Manual](https://www.emqx.io/docs/en/v${CE_VERSION}/hocon/) is generated from the schema.

 {% endemqxce %}

 ::: tip
-The Zone config schema is not generated in the in the configuration manual docs because the schemas are identical to each group respectively.
-For example, `zones.my_zone1.mqtt {...}` has ideltical schema as `mqtt {...}`.
+The zone configuration schema is not included in the configuration manual because it is identical for each group.
+For example, `zones.my_zone1.mqtt {...}` has the same schema as `mqtt {...}`.
 :::

 ### Primitive Data Types